LISims88/LISims88/README.md

 ### 🌱 I’m currently learning

-TypeScript.
-I want to Learn Ruby, and Python.
+TypeScript and Wordpress.
+I want to Learn Ruby on Rails, and Python.

 ### 📫 How to reach me